saeidjam/Pandas/README.md

 # Pandas
-The practice of learning about pandas.
-You find the data in other repositories.
+The source code is about the whole essential command in pandas.
+You can practice with them if you would like to learn about pandas.